-The Board of Directors has the ultimate oversight responsibility for liquidity risk management of the Bank.
-The liquidity management responsibilities are ultimately delegated to the Bank's Treasurer and oversight of the Bank's liquidity risk management framework delegated to the Chief Risk Officer.
+The Board of Directors has ultimate oversight responsibility for liquidity risk management of the Bank with the Risk Committee of the Board assisting the Board in carrying out this responsibility.
+The liquidity management responsibilities are ultimately delegated to the CFO & Treasurer.
+The CRO is responsible for the independent oversight of liquidity risk taking and mitigation activities.
 ALCO is responsible for the management and monitoring of liquidity risk.